 The VM instances are processed near the end of the function.
 For each VM instance, we access it corresponding class identifiers that we need for its re-creation.
 The attributes include the ID, along with the configured flavors, images, and IP addresses.

-Note: It is worth to note that the default XML and LXML packages that are defined with Python, the resulting XML file is just a single line that represents the entire XML file.
+Note: It is worth to note that by using the default XML package of Python and the downloaded LXML package (both installed at the AWS host), the resulting XML file is just a single line that represents the entire XML file.
 To make the XML file easy to read, we included the prettify function that is defined in the figure below, which parses the file and inserts indentation to make the XML file easy to read.